 As you continue drinking or using drugs like opioids, your body will go into a state of withdrawal when you try to quit or when you run out of the substance.

-With CBD oil, there’s no evidence of physical withdrawal symptoms unless a person uses an excess amount of CBD on a regular basis.
-Although the physical addictive potential of CBD oil is extremely low, it’s important to discuss the risks of a psychological dependence.
+With CBD oil, there’s no evidence of physical withdrawal symptoms unless a person uses an excessive amount of CBD on a regular basis.
+Although the physical addictive potential of CBD oil is extremely low, it’s important to discuss the risks of psychological dependence.

 The Benefits Of CBD Oil Use

-Aside from helping with chronic pain and different mental illnesses, there are also people who have turned to CBD as a way to come off other substances, like alcohol.
+Aside from helping with chronic pain and different mental illnesses, some people have turned to CBD as a way to come off other substances, like alcohol.

-One of the reasons CBD oil can help people who have addictions to more serious substances is because it helps to treat the underlying issues which lead people drink or use harder drugs in the first place.
+One of the reasons CBD oil can help people who have addictions to more serious substances is that it helps to treat the underlying issues that lead people drink or use harder drugs in the first place.

 Many people drink or use drugs to get a feeling, to get rid of a feeling, or to have an escape.
 For example, if someone is self-medicating an anxiety disorder with alcohol, CBD oil may help.